 What is an SSL certificate (HTTPS)?

-To answer this question sufficiently, we need to briefly go over the basics.
-The "s" at the end of the "http" part of an URL means that the website is "secure".
+To answer this question adequately, we need to briefly discuss the basics.
+The "s" at the end of the "http" part of a URL means that the website is "secure".
 HTTPS (Hypertext Transport Protocol Security) or secure websites contain the SSL 2048-bit key and can protect a site connection through authentication and encryption.

 A SSL certificate is thus a block of code on a web server that provides security for online communication.
 When a Browser makes contact with a secure website, the SSL certificate an encrypted (secure) connection.
 It's like sealing a package before putting it in the mail.